rzmahmood/StarkNet-NFT-Template/README.md

 ## Trouble Shooting

 For any issues, visit the #starknet channel in the Immutable X Discord, where I'm frequently active.
 Alternatively, raise a Github Issue.
+Also see the FAQ at the bottom

 ## Setup